LudovicGardy/halyzia_performance_steps/README.md

 F measure was calculated as follow:\
 2 * (prec * sens) / (prec + sens)

-We compared the performance of Halyzia with other detectors evaluated on the same data (see also [1]).
+We compared the performance of Halyzia with other detectors evaluated on the same dataset (see [1]).

 # Summary figure
 ![](illustrations/performances.png)